DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 ./setup-unified-auth-illustration.sh
 ```

-This script sets up the following:
+The setup script sets up the following:
  - the unified-auth sharedflow
  - Two example API proxies that call this sharedflow
  - An API proxy that dispenses OAuthV2 tokens for client_credentials grant type